Skip to content

 486. The Return of the King: Tasting King of Kentucky Small Batches

-Jim & Todd taste all 3 King of Kentucky Small Batches (105, 107.5 & 110 proof) side by side — then blend them to crown a champion.
+Jim & Todd taste all 3 King of Kentucky Small Batch releases — Batches 1, 2 & 3 — then blend them into a fourth glass to see if the sum beats the parts.

 The Bourbon Road Media Player